EugenyLy/react-app/README.md

 ### Deployment

-At first you need to create account in firebase to install firebase-tools.
+At first you need to create account in firebase to install firebase-tools.<br />
-Then you need to make:
+Then you need to make:<br />
-    - firebase login(send me this login and I'll give permissions for deploy);
+    - firebase login(send me this login and I'll give permissions for deploy);<br />
-    - firebase init;
+    - firebase init;<br />
     - yarn run build && firebase deploy.